“They Will Kill You”: BC Republicans Speaker Urges Audience To Be Willing To Die for Conservative Beliefs

 To illustrate his point, Solheim cited leaked 2022 text messages from Jay Jones—the Democratic nominee for Virginia Attorney General—in which Jones said he wanted then–Virginia House Speaker Todd Gilbert and his children to die.

-“The likely next Attorney General of the State of Virginia has called for the death of little fascist two- and five-year-old children of one of his Republican colleagues, and has not been denounced by a single Democrat in or seeking federally elected office.”
+“The likely next Attorney General of the State of Virginia has called for the death of little fascist two- and five-year-old children of one of his Republican colleagues, and has not been denounced by a single Democrat in or seeking federally elected office,” Solheim said.

 Top Democrats quickly condemned Jones’ texts but stopped short of calling for him to withdraw from the race.

-Solheim said the opportunity for peaceful dialogue is over but urged the crowd to avoid turning toward political violence, referencing Charlie Kirk’s assasination.
+Solheim said the opportunity for peaceful dialogue is over but urged the crowd to avoid turning toward political violence, referencing Charlie Kirk’s assassination.

-“No, we are not having a neat and tidy debate in the so-called marketplace of ideas that is long past,” said.
-“But we don’t assassinate, attack indiscriminately or violate our enemy, and for a simple reason, as Tucker Carlson once said, ‘That’s not how white men fight.’”
+“No, we are not having a neat and tidy debate in the so-called marketplace of ideas—that is long past,” Solheim said.
+“But we don’t assassinate, attack indiscriminately, or violate our enemy, and for a simple reason.
+As Tucker Carlson once said, ‘That’s not how white men fight.’”

 “The moment that we’re in right now is truly catastrophic, perhaps even approaching the level of a civil war, or at the very least, all-out extrajudicial lawlessness,” he said.